liferay/liferay-docs/user/articles/200-managing-apps/02-managing-and-configuring-apps.markdown

 ## Managing Apps in Production

-Not all apps are designed to be "hot deployed"---deployed while the server is running.
+Not all apps are designed to be "auto deployed"---deployed while the server is running.
 Deploying that way can cause instabilities, such as class loading leaks and memory leaks.
-On production systems, avoid "hot deploying" apps and configurations whenever possible.
+On production systems, avoid "auto deploying" apps and configurations whenever possible.

 If you're installing an app or a component configuration on a production system